 For invasive use, the patient interface may be a tracheostomy tube (cuffed or uncuffed).
 For non-invasive use it may be a mask, mouthpiece or pillow interface.
-See the patient interface's instructions for use when selecting the interface to use.
+See the patient inter-

 Data Log

 The Nippy4+ has an internal memory with a data log that holds the following data: